Give Your Lawn a Good Spring Cleanup

 Sweep in any loose gravel that’s escaped from the gaps between your patio stones and buy replacement if needed.
 Another method you can take to fill in any potential tripping hazards or gaps is to fill in these areas with polymeric sand, then you lightly water the gaps with a hose, let it set, and the sand will harden.
 This will prevent weeds from growing in between the stones and insects from making burrows.

 Your spring cleanup doesn’t have to feel like a chore, rather it should feel like an investment you’re taking in your yard to increase your curb appeal for the summer.
 Warrior Landscaping can take the burden off of your shoulders and we can tailor our landscape clean up services to your specific property.
 You make a phone call, we do all the work, you happily pay when you see how fantastic your yard looks.

-If your property is looking worse for wear after winter, give us a call at (416) 316-9223 or fill out our contact form and we’ll provide you with an estimate to whip your property back into a manageable state so it looks fantastic this summer.
+If your property is looking worse for wear after winter, please fill out our contact form and we’ll provide you with an estimate to whip your property back into a manageable state so it looks fantastic this summer.